Tuning

 log_sync

 When using Hiqlite, you can control the Raft Log sync / flush strategy.
-This has an immediate effect on disk longevity and crash resistance, but of course also on total throughput.
+This has an immediate effect on disk longevity and crash resistance, but of course, also on total throughput.

 [cluster]